Black Square (U+25A0) - Meaning, Uses, and How to Type It

 Tips for Using Black Square Effectively

-- Always hide it from screen readers with
+- Hide it from screen readers with

 - Pair it with consistent spacing using